ckhai01/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete A0123456X` deletes the person with student ID A0123456X from the address book.

+### Viewing a person : `view`

+Finds and displays a person from the address book.

+Format: `view INDEX` or `view STUDENTID`

+* Finds and displays the person at the specified `INDEX` or with the specified `STUDENTID`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The student ID must follow the format `A0000000L` where:
+    * First character must be 'A'
+    * Followed by exactly 7 digits
+    * Ending with any English letter (A-Z)

+Examples:
+* `list` followed by `view 2` displays the 2nd person in the address book.
+* `view A0123456X` displays the person with student ID A0123456X from the address book.
+* `view 3` followed by `view A0123456X` will also display the person with student ID A0123456X, even if they are not the 3rd person in the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.